kshimK/grunt-aws-s3/README.md

 > Interact with AWS S3 using AWS SDK

+## Patch
+A patch was added as S3 is not able to decode contents with gzip and charset=utf-8.
+This new repo has fix for that.
+Only 1 line is changed from the original file aws_s3.js, which is to use mime.lookup instead of mime.ContentType.

 ## Warning

 Versions 0.4.0 to 0.5.0 have a bug where `options.params` is ignored.